1. Procedural Questions

 Yes, you can apply for EIC Accelerator either as:

-- A single company classified as a ‘Small mid-cap’ (up to 500 employees) established in a Member State or an Associated Country, but your application can only be for rapid scale up purposes (e.g. Technology Readiness Level 9) and only for the investment component;
+- A ‘Small mid-cap’ (up to 499 employees) established in an EU Member State or HE Associated Country, but only for investment-only or for “blended finance” in exceptional cases for rapid scale up purposes;

-- One or more natural persons (including individual entrepreneurs) or legal entities, which are either:
+- One or more natural persons or legal entities willing to set up a SME.

-See point 3 above.
 It is possible to apply to the Step 1 as a natural person from a non-EU and non-associated country.
-However, you will have to establish an entity in an associated country before submitted the full application (Step 2).
+However, you will have to establish an entity in an associated country before submitting the full application (Step 2).

 2. Proposal-Specific Questions